remy/remysharp.com/public/blog/why-some-html-is-optional.md

 tags:
 - code
 date: "2019-09-12 10:00:00"
-summary: "In response to Chris Coyiers post 'Some HTML is optional'"
+summary: "In response to Chris Coyier's post 'Some HTML is optional'"
 ---

 # (Why) Some HTML is "optional"